tsahiduek/ai-on-eks/blueprints/inference/nvidia-dynamo/README.md

 ## Overview

 NVIDIA Dynamo is a cloud-native platform for deploying and managing AI inference graphs at scale.
-This implementation follows the v2 approach, using direct script deployment instead of ArgoCD for simpler, more reliable operations.
+This implementation uses direct script deployment for simpler, more reliable operations.

-## Why V2?

-This v2 implementation improves upon the original ArgoCD-based approach by:

-- **Simplified Deployment**: Direct script execution instead of ArgoCD complexity
-- **Faster Debugging**: Immediate feedback and easier troubleshooting
-- **Proven Patterns**: Follows the exact dynamo-cloud reference implementation
-- **Better Integration**: Uses ai-on-eks infrastructure patterns (aibrix)
-- **Reduced Dependencies**: No ArgoCD setup required
-- **Clearer Workflow**: Step-by-step script execution with clear error messages

 ### Key Features